Antonio-Avila/Heart-Disease/README.md

 Typically, DrivenData's competitions focus on some of the challenges affecting society in an attempt to find solutions.

+I ended up placing 95 out of 3905 competitors, putting me in the top 97.6 percentile, with a score of 0.28975.
+Not too shaby but could have been better.

 ## Problem Description

 A full description of the project can be found via this [link](https://www.drivendata.org/competitions/54/machine-learning-with-a-heart/page/107/).